-Fortunately, with the vaccine in initial rollout and lessons learned behind us, 2021 shows hopeful signs of more stability, making it a great time to reprioritize your and your family’s health care.
-From setting healthier habits, understanding and maximizing your family health insurance benefits, and preparing for potential challenges, there are plenty of opportunities to stay ahead of your loved ones’ health needs so you’re ready to take on any change the new year brings.
+With a new year just around the corner, now is a great time to reprioritize your family’s health.
+From setting healthier habits, understanding and maximizing your family health insurance benefits, and preparing for potential challenges, there are plenty of opportunities to stay ahead of your loved ones’ health needs so you’re ready to take on any change that comes along.

-Check out seven tips for creating a comprehensive health plan for your family in 2021:
+Check out seven tips for creating a comprehensive health plan for your family:

 1. Get up to date with vaccinations